NateNobleza/rc0124-code-solutions/typescript-promises/typescript-promises-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the Event Queue model of Promises?
+- What is the Event Queue model of Promises? it is framework for how promises interact in typescript

-- What are the three states a Promise can be in?
+- What are the three states a Promise can be in? pending, fulfilled, rejected

-- How do you handle the fulfillment of a Promise?
+- How do you handle the fulfillment of a Promise? using the then method

-- How do you handle the rejection of a Promise?
+- How do you handle the rejection of a Promise? using the catch method

 ## Notes